LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Related Work

+\paragraph{\textbf{Cloth Simulation.}} Cloth simulation is a longstanding challenge in computer graphics, including mechanical modeling and robust collision handling.
+Physics-based simulation achieves high realism but is computationally expensive~\cite{ harmon2009asynchronous, li2020incremental}.
+Learning-based methods improve efficiency by predicting garment deformations from pose and shape~\cite{santesteban2019learning, patel2020tailornet, bertiche2020pbns, ma2020learning, santesteban2021self, bertiche2021deepsd, pan2022predicting, bertiche2022neural, santesteban2022snug}; graph-based approaches show strong generalization~\cite{grigorev2023hood}.
+ContourCraft~\cite{grigorev2024contourcraft} further improves robustness in challenging dressing scenarios and is therefore incorporated into our framework for simulation-based fitting, which further allows us to handle complex garment topology (including non-manifold and layered assets) commonly found in artist-created content.

-Another way\cite{wei2016dense} is to learn to extract 2D features from depth images then unproject to 3D.
-With vision foundation models, 2D semantic features have been improved \cite{abdelreheem2023zero, dutt2024diffusion}, enhancing robustness across diverse shapes.
-Our method follows this paradigm by incorporating synchronized multi-view diffusion features, further enhancing spatial smoothness and completeness of correspondence.
+\paragraph{\textbf{Shape Correspondence.}} Shape correspondence is a fundamental challenge in computer graphics, tackled through geometric matching~\cite{besl1992method, li2009robust, li2008global, chang2010geometric, chang2012dynamic, chang2011computing}, spectral methods~\cite{jain2006robust, aflalo2016spectral}, and functional mapping~\cite{litany2017deep, ovsjanikov2012functional, ezuz2017deblurring, rodola2017partial, donati2020deep, magnet2024memory}.
+Most approaches are category-specific and struggle with arbitrarily dissimilar objects and non-isometric deformation.
+An alternative paradigm is to learn 2D features from rendered views (e.g., depth) and unproject them to 3D~\cite{wei2016dense}.
+With vision foundation models, 2D semantic features have improved robustness across diverse shapes~\cite{abdelreheem2023zero, dutt2024diffusion}; we follow this paradigm by incorporating synchronized multi-view diffusion features to promote spatial smoothness and completeness of correspondence.